Georgia Southern Botanical Garden: History

 The main grounds for the Botanic Garden were willed to Georgia Southern University by the owners of the land, Dan and Catharine Bland.
 The garden is centered on an early 20th-century farmstead the house of which, Bland Cottage, has been renovated into a visitor center and place for meetings.
 The garden has a number of specialized areas including the Heritage Garden, Rose Arbor, Children Vegetable Garden, Camellia Garden, Native Plant Landscape Garden, Native Azalea Collection, Bog Garden, and walking woodland trails.

 The walking woodland trails have benches scattered about so that people can sit and rest while enjoying the birds and other wildlife that live within the gardens.
 On one woodland trail is the Kennedy Outdoor Classroom with a small raised stage and benches that is used for some botanical garden presentations.

 Several species of birds spend time in the garden including robins, wood thrush, brown thrashers, mockingbirds, various species of sparrows, and cardinalids, all native to southern Georgia.
 Squirrels also live on the grounds.
 Bees and butterflies are usually busy with the various flowers.
 The garden has a large number of flowering plants including camellias, azaleas, flowering quince, roses, magnolia trees, redbud trees, and others.

 Oak Grove Schoolhouse

-The Oak Grove Schoolhouse, a historic one-room schoolhouse originally located in Tatnall County, was moved to a site in the garden in 2010.
+The Oak Grove Schoolhouse, a historic one-room schoolhouse originally located in Tattnall County, was moved to a site in the garden in 2010.
 It is one of few surviving out of 7,000 in the state in 1900.